dsudia/slack-overflow/readme.md

 * Method for retrieving Q's and A's from Slack Channels

-  * via the Slack Real-Time-Messaging API
+  * via / commands

-  * System for writing Slack posts for the app to retrieve using # and @ symbols
+  * System for writing Slack posts for the app to retrieve using # symbols

 * Method for parsing retrieved Slack messages and treating them like traditional posts